 15-55228, SDCA Case No. 3:14-cv-01424, the court dismissed yet another case of Scott McMillan, where it said, "Accordingly, we dismiss this appeal for lack of jurisdiction.
 DISMISSED."
 In this same case Scott McMillan, Attorney San Diego, had also filed a declaration alleging he was abused and harassed by upstanding federal agents, but he also claimed the federal agents had stolen and vandalized property.
 Michelle Volk Attorney in San Diego was co-counsel on this case, but has since moved on to greener pastures working for an Air Conditioning Company.

 At oral argument in the same case against the ATF, just a couple of months ago, a federal judge told Scott McMillan attorney, "This is just silly" and "not based on principle" concerning the appeal he brought.
 In my view this is a waste of judicial resources and vexatious litigation where resources are used by the court to handle "silly" cases.
 Scott McMillan appears to have not told a witness, Leesa Fazal Las Vegas, that it might be against the law if she brought a firearm into a San Diego Court.

 Scott McMillan stood helplessly by while Leesa Fazal Nevada Attorney General Investigator was told not to leave and taken to a back area not open to the public.
 Scott McMillan Attorney San Diego,

-Review about: The Mcmillan Law Firm Legal Service.
+Product or Service Mentioned: The Mcmillan Law Firm Legal Service.